nicolas-garcess/recipe-app/README.md

 # Recipes aplication

-This aplication allows you to search a lot of recipes to prepare your desire meal; you can enter a meal, health and cuisine type.
+This aplication allows you to search a lot of recipes to prepare your desire meal; you can enter a meal, health and type of cuisine.
 You will find a picture of the plate, the recipe name and ingredients.

 ## Run the aplication